Abdelrhman-Samir-99/Chat-System/README.md

     + DELETE methods:
         + `/application/:application_token/chat/delete/:Chat_id` Delete a specific chat with is messages.
 + Message routes:
-    + POST methods:
+    + PUT methods:
         + `/application/:application_token/chat/:Chat_id/message/create/:body` Creating a new message.
     + GET methods:
         + `/application/:application_token/chat/:Chat_id/message/index` Shows all messages for a specfic chat.
         + `/application/:application_token/chat/:Chat_id/message/show/:message_id` Shows a specfic message in a specific chat.
-    + PUT methods:
+    + POST methods:
         + `/application/:application_token/chat/:Chat_id/message/update/:message_id/:body` Updating a specific message.
     + DELETE methods:
         + `/application/:application_token/chat/:Chat_id/message/delete/:message_id` Delete a specific message.

-## ElasticSearch ##
+## Specs ##
-+ I couldn't complete this task fully, but I wantched the first two lectures for the ElasticSearch on their official youtube channel and also I was following this [blog](https://iridakos.com/programming/2017/12/03/elasticsearch-and-rails-tutorial), but I had an error when I was creating index for the message model that I couldn't solve (or find a solution).
+I made specs for each route I have, not the best automated test cases.
+But I already did my best to test it properly "manually".
-+ My idea is just to make a single index for the Message model, and elasticsearch will fetch all the messages that are relevant to our query.
+## What I couldn't finish yet ##
-    + I'm not sure if we can include the Application_id, Chat_id in our query or not, but if not then we can just filter the JSON result.
+### ElasticSearc ###
-    + I had a good experience with Kibana as well.
++ I believe I finally have the proper setup (I had a bug before), but I couldn't understand it properly + finish it on time.
-And I would like to thank you for letting me know about this microservice "I believe".
++ I watched the first 2 lectures on their official Youtube channel, and used Kibana for a little bit.
-## Message Queue ##
++ I was just following this [blog](https://iridakos.com/programming/2017/12/03/elasticsearch-and-rails-tutorial).
-+ I didn't even have enough time for this, since I had to learn ROR and this is actually my first RESTFul API to implement.
+### Message Queue ###
-+ I have a little knowledge about message queue and how the handle loads on the server, by serving specific amount of customers/threads and use a database with {key, value} pair to save the result.
++ Sadly, I couldn't finish this as well, but planning to study it for a side project inshaa Allah.
-+ But since I'm just graduated, and don't really have work experience.
-I never exposed to a message queue as implementation, but I believe I used it once in Java while doing a multi-threading task.
++ I believe I only know a little about message queues and THEORITICAL knowledge only.